This post may contain affiliate links.

 This dill dressing recipe comes together in 5 minutes with Greek yogurt, mayonnaise, fresh dill, and lemon juice, no blender required.
 The Greek yogurt base makes it lighter and creamier than most store-bought versions, with a bright, tangy flavor that works on everything from salmon to grain bowls to raw veggies.

-I started making this after realizing the creamy dill dressing I kept buying at the store was easy to recreate at home, and honestly, the homemade version is better.
+I started making this after realizing the creamy dill dressing I kept buying at the store was easy to recreate at home, and honestly, homemade dressings are just better.
 I love that I can control the ingredients and dial up the dill or lemon depending on what I’m serving it with.
 This sauce earns its place in my fridge because it does so much.
 Use it as a salad dressing, a dip for crisp vegetables, a spread on wraps, or drizzle it over a Mediterranean Hummus Bowl or Mediterranean Salmon Bowl.
 It’s also wonderful over salmon patties, a simple salmon fillet, Grilled Beef Kofta Kebabs, and Mediterranean Chicken.

 Why this Recipe Works